c10b10/wp-cli-deploy/README.md

     # Pull both the production database and uploads
     wp deploy pull production --what=db && wp deploy pull production --what=uploads

+    # Pull both the production themes and plugins
+    wp deploy pull production --what=themes && wp deploy pull production --what=plugins

     # Dump the local db with the siteurl replaced
     wp deploy dump andrew